The Consular Section of the U.S. Embassy in Bogota provides specific services to Lawful Permanent Residents.

 Lawful Permanent Residents (LPRs) who have been outside the United States for more than one year and did not obtain a reentry permit from U.S. Citizenship & Immigration Service (USCIS) are considered to have abandoned their residency.
 However, they can sometimes qualify to re-immigrate with returning resident status.
 To qualify as a returning resident, you must prove that:

-You did not intent to give up your residency when you left the United States, and you could not return for reasons beyond your control and for which you were not responsible.
+You did not intend to give up your residency when you left the United States, and you could not return for reasons beyond your control and for which you were not responsible.

 Please think carefully before applying for returning resident status as payment for this service cannot be refunded if you fail to meet the qualification.
 In general, you should consider asking a U.S. citizen or LPR family member to file a new I-130 petition with USCIS because it is very difficult to qualify as a returning resident.